stracquadaniolab/pygna/docs/index.rst

 Welcome to PyGNA!
 ===============================

-PyGNA is a Geneset Network Analysis python package: it performs various analyses on biological networks and genesets.
+PyGNA is a Python Geneset Network Analysis package: it performs various statistical analyses on biological networks and genesets.

 ** #TODO: In the API and in the code fix the plotting definitions, they are scattered in different files **